Drifter-Supremo/simpsons-quotes/memory-bank/simpsons-quotes-projectBrief.md

 * Import `iconicQuotes.json` directly in `QuoteCard.jsx`
 * `randomQuote()` picks a quote with `Math.random()`
 * On button click:
-  1. add `.flip` class (rotate Y 90° / 250 ms)
+  1. Trigger flip animation using Framer Motion and the flipping prop (rotate Y 90° / 250 ms)
-  2. after 250 ms, replace quote & remove class
+  2. After 250 ms, replace quote and reset flipping prop
+  3. No CSS classes are used for animation; all handled by Framer Motion and inline styles

 ---